dquinton/debian-install/README.md

 #Build your Debian!

-Here are my notes on installing Debian gnu/linux from the Netinstall CD...
+Here are my notes on installing Debian/Devuan gnu/linux from the Netinstall CD...

 Plus all my configuration tips and how-to's etc